emperorDuke/nested_formdata/README.md

 DRF Integration
 ===============

-The parser is used with a djangorestframework view class:
+The parser is used with a djangorestframework view class.
 Parser class supported
 ----------------------
 - ``NestedMultipartParser``: which is used for parsing nested form data.